 This document is intended for the majority of our customers.

-For any questions regarding the SWS solution, please contact the support service: support@sowesign.com.
+For any questions regarding the SoWeSoft solution, please contact the support service: support@sowesoft.com

 1 - Details of the data controller

-When our clients use our Services, we collect and process certain information on their behalf.
-As a result, our clients are responsible for data processing in accordance with Article 4 of the GDPR.
-JESUISENCOURS, as a service provider, acts as a data processor.
-In this capacity, we are committed to assisting our clients in their efforts to comply with data protection regulations.
+When our customers use our Services, we collect and process certain information on their behalf.
+Our customers are therefore responsible for the processing of personal data, in accordance with Article 4 of the GDPR.
+SoWeSoft, as a service provider, acts as a processor.

-If you are unable to contact the Data Controller, you may reach out to the Data Protection Officer (DPO) of JESUISENCOURS:
+If you are unable to contact the data controller, you may contact SoWeSoft’s DPO:

 dpo@sowesoft.com